4. Library Management System

 5. Digital Steganography

-Digital Steganography is the method of hiding data scretely inside multimedia files, most commonly images.
-Text or image data will be embedded into least significant bits of an image.
-System contains sender and receiver applications to transfer data securely.
+Digital Steganography is the method of hiding data secretly inside multimedia files, most commonly images.
+Text or image data will be embedded into the least significant bits of an image.
+The system includes sender and receiver applications for securely transferring data.

 Source Code: https://github.com/Abruuham/steganography